 If the person knows they have an allergy, they may have an autoinjector, such as an EpiPen.
 They can use this while waiting for medical help.

-Alternatively, a family history of angioedema may suggest that the presentation of angioedema is hereditary.
+If a person was exposed to a common allergen before angioedema occurred, allergic angioedema is likely.
+Alternatively, a family history of angioedema may suggest that angioedema presenting is hereditary.

 - a blood test to see how the immune system reacts to a certain allergen

 - a blood test to check for C1 esterase inhibitors, where low levels or dysfunction suggests the problem is hereditary

 Treatment for angioedema depends on the type and cause, although most cases improve after a few days without treatment.